Tips To Become A Better Illustrator

 There is a trend nowadays wherein artists are held down compared to blue-collar jobs.
 Stereotypes such as “those are just drawings” and “they don’t impact the world as much as doctors, engineers, etc.” plague society today.

 Knowing your worth will significantly improve the output you create, which is easily evident to any trained eye.
-The right clients will see your value as an artist and the potential to impact their company in many ways than one.
+The right clients will see your value as an artist and the potential to impact their company in many ways one.

 Takeaway